Accessibility Resources for Students

 You can also make your Microsoft office or Google documents accessible using built in tools.
 The following are accessibility resources for common software:

 Creating an accessible PDF is more complicated and depends on how it is created.
 If you start with an accessible Microsoft or Google document, your PDF will likely be accessible.
 If you start with a scan, it will be more difficult and you will need Adobe Acrobat professional.
 Adobe documentation covers the different ways of creating PDFs.
 LinkedIn Learning is another good resource that is available to everyone with a Georgetown NetID.
-LinkedIn Learning includes courses on Accessible PDFs and Advanced Accessible PDFs.
+LinkedIn Learning includes courses on Creating Accessible PDFs and Advanced Accessible PDFs.

 Video and audio recordings